rule

 Text 25

-Embracing their beloved and friends all killed by Lakshmana's arrows beated they, so poor, their breasts and cried they, [for the victors] pleasant to hear, piteously.
+Embracing their beloved ones and their friends, who were all killed by Lakshmana's arrows, they beat their breasts and cried pitiably, which [to the victors] was pleasant to hear:

 Embracing their beloved and friends all killed by Lakshmana's arrows beated they, so poor, their breasts and cried they, [for the victors] pleasant to hear, piteously: (Vedabase)